axibase/atsd-api-r/forecast_and_save_series_example.md

 require("forecast")
 ```

 We store the ATSD url, user name and password in a file.
-Then we can set connection with ATSD server:
+Then we can establish connection with ATSD server:

 ``` r
 set_connection(file = "/home/user001/8_connection.txt")